 What can I do with my $300 GCP credits in Terra?

-Your GCP credits will cover anything that has a cost in Terra - such as moving and storing data and running interactive or workflow analyses.
+Your GCP credits will cover anything that has a cost in Terra - such as moving and storing data and running interactive or running a workflow analysis.
 Use of the credits is not restricted to specific analyses or workspaces.
 Read about Terra costs and billing structure here.

 What GCP limits are there when using a free credits account?

 You can use Free Trial credits for all Google Cloud resources, including Google Maps Platform usage, with the following exceptions:

 - You can't add GPUs to your VM instances.

 - You are limited to four workspaces at a time (this is because free tier is limited to five Google projects - each workspace has its own Google project and there is a non-Terra project created for you when you register for free credits).

 If you try to create an additional workspace, you will get this error.